mattoppenheim/microbit_activity_indicator/README.md

 ### micro:bit v1 and v2 compatibility

-The hex file works with v1 and v2 of the micro:bit.
+The hex file that goes on the micro:bit works with v1 and v2 of the micro:bit.